Hello and welcome to my website

-Lucy goes to France for a family reunion expecting a fun holiday,
+Lucy goes to France for a family reunion, expecting a fun holiday,

 getting to know her second cousins.
 Instead, she finds herself faced with

 the responsibility of hiding and caring for a young Afghan refugee.
-She will

 I was inspired to write this story while on our canal boat in France

-countries and desperate to find a safe haven, a new home.
+and desperate to find a safe haven, a new home.
+Sometimes they were

 the issue of Europe's refugee crisis with great empathy and compassion.

-human relationships, identity and empathy."
+human relationshops, identity and empathy.'
 Melissa Spark, Magpies.

-The idea for the first Lucy Bee novel, Lucy Bee & the Secret Gene came about when
+The idea for the first Lucy Bee novel, Lucy Bee & the Secret Gene, came about when

 I had my children's bookstore.
 Young readers would come in wanting books about

-their lives, their families, their schools, their friends - things that mattered to them.
+their lives, their schools, their families, their friends - things that mattered to them.

 This is that novel.
-You can read on the next page (the Books page)
+You can read on the next page (the Books Page) about Lucy's

 Sea Robbers, my novel about pirates was written when I was living in Singapore.